This movie is not kid-friendly, family-friendly or adult-friendly.

 Women in the 80s, at least teenagers, seem to have been pretty inept.
 Or, that is what these stories would like you to believe.
 There are a few exceptions, like the girls in the Comet, but most of them don’t know how to bolt a door when a killer/monster/alien is chasing them or show the slightest knowledge of self defence.
 Screaming were what they did mostly.
 If they did fight, of course, no movie.
 The horror genre has a name for these women – scream queens – I learned this recently.
 Black guys are mostly the first ones to be sacrificed.
 People feel hypnotically drawn into dark passageways and dungeons without ever needing a light or a weapon.
 Any kind of moral lapse means assured death.
 After an encounter with a ghost or a corpse at a haunted house, the usual dialog is “I’ve got an idea.
 Why don’t we split up and go in different rooms?”
 And, who pays for the electricity bills for these haunted and abandoned mansions.
 You may be a vampire, ghost or whatever but the power utility company will not cut you any slack.

 Before I finish, I would like to mention the genre of “bad movies” (check BadMovies.org).
-In quotation marks because the movies are so bad that they are somewhat entertaining to watch.
+In quotation marks because the movies are so bad that they are somewhat entertaining to watch actors and the entire production goof up.
 Many horror and horror comedies movies fall in this category.
-Examples are:

 - Sorority Babes in the Slimeball Bowl-O-Rama: